|

 If you understand how to generate the unit cell and find the pore row spacing, then you can now proceed to the Channel Porosity Visualisation page.

-If not, then you can work through the detail in the Simplex Fitting page, or follow the summary screenshots below which guide you through how to do that for the current calcium carbonate (HydroCarb 60) example.
+If not, then you can work through the detail in the Simplex Fitting page, or follow the summary screenshots below which guide you through how to do that for the IG110 graphite example.

-Left-clicking on operation 2.
-Unit Cell Building gives the choice of View mode:
+Left-clicking on the resulting operation 2.
+Unit Cell Building gives the choice of two view modes :

 Now you can proceed to the Channel Porosity Visualisation page.